sathvikaithala/kickstarter-analysis/README.md

 ---
-### This analysis could be improved with the addition of a few select tables and graphs.
+### Additional Tables and Graphs to Enhance Analysis

 1) Including descriptive statistics on both the Goal, as well as the Pledged amounts would have helped advise Louise on a range of goals that she should strive to be within.
 This, along with our plot showing Outcomes based on Goals, would have helped Louise determine the most optimal goal to set for her campaign.